folkertvanheusden/M.A.X.X/README.md

 See test.ino for a usage example.

+Don't forget to run "pio run -t uploadfs" when you use platform.io! (or else include the 'data' directory in your project)

 Please note that this is not entirely finished albeit usuable.
 Pull requests are welcome! (or patches by e-mail)